 WORLD CINEMA DRAMATIC COMPETITION

-All Your Dead Ones (Todos Tus Muertos) / Colombia (Dir.: Carlos Moreno; Scr.: Alonso Torres & Carlos Moreno) – One morning, a peasant wakes to find a pile of bodies in the middle of his crops.
+All Your Dead Ones (Todos Tus Muertos) / Colombia (Director: Carlos Moreno; Screenplay: Alonso Torres & Carlos Moreno) – One morning, a peasant wakes to find a pile of bodies in the middle of his crops.
 When he goes to the authorities, he quickly realizes that the dead ones are a problem nobody wants to deal with.

 Cast: Alvaro Rodríguez, Jorge Herrera, Martha Marquez, Harold Devasten, John Alex Castillo.

-The Cinema Hold Up (Asalto Al Cine) / Mexico (Dir.: Iría Gómez Concheiro; Scr.: Iria Gómez Concheiro & Juan Pablo Gómez) – Four childhood friends in Mexico's Guerrero colony toy with the idea of robbing a cinema.
-Each hopes that the heist will hurtle them past life's obstacles, only to realize that the caper risks the only thing they have: their friendship.
+The Cinema Hold Up (Asalto Al Cine) / Mexico (Director: Iría Gómez Concheiro; Screenplay: Iria Gómez Concheiro & Juan Pablo Gómez) – Four childhood friends in Mexico’s Guerrero colony toy with the idea of robbing a cinema.
+Each hopes that the heist will hurtle them past life’s obstacles, only to realize that the caper risks the only thing they have: their friendship.

 Cast: Gabino Rodríguez, Juan Pablo de Santiago, Ángel Sosa, Paulina Avalos.

 A Few Days of Respite (Quelque Jours de Repit) / Algeria, France (Dir./Scr.: Amor Hakkar) – A pair of gay men who have escaped from Iran seek safe harbor in a small French village, where a lonely middle-aged woman offers aid.